-Understanding the issues surrounding commercialization of academic innovations is critical if the goal is to impact human health.
-To support faculty, post-doctoral associate, and graduate student understanding of these issues, and to streamline and improve the success rate of the "translational" process, the LIBH provides the following services:
+Understanding the issues surrounding the commercialization of academic innovations is critical if the goal is to impact human health.
+To support faculty, post-doctoral associates', and graduate students' understanding of these issues, and to streamline and improve the success rate of the "translational" process, the LIBH provides the following services:

-- LIBH staff and industry advisors will be available to guide faculty innovators in all aspects of the commercialization process. - Commercialization Boot Camp provides a "hands on" workshop for faculty and post-docs interested in taking an active role in commercializing their innovations. - A Mentor Network provides teams of advisors to guide faculty, post-docs and graduate students involved in start-up ventures. - The Fundamentals of the Bioscience Industry program provides comprehensive training to graduate students and post-docs interested in the commercialization process and expanded career paths. - BioEntrepreneurs-in-Residence (BEIR) develop commercialization strategies in collaboration with faculty innovators, with the objective of licensing technology for new company formation. - Access to a network of professional service providers and investors. - Access to strategic partner networks.
-The areas of interest to strategic partner can be found on LIBH web page at: http://centerforbiotechnology.org/who-we-are/long-island-bioscience-hub/
+- LIBH staff and industry advisors will be available to guide faculty innovators in all aspects of the commercialization process. - Commercialization Boot Camp provides a "hands-on" workshop for faculty and post-docs interested in taking an active role in commercializing their innovations. - A Mentor Network provides teams of advisors to guide faculty, post-docs, and graduate students involved in start-up ventures. - The Fundamentals of the Bioscience Industry program provides comprehensive training to graduate students and post-docs interested in the commercialization process and expanded career paths. - BioEntrepreneurs-in-Residence (BEIR) develop commercialization strategies in collaboration with faculty innovators, to license the technology for new company formation. - Access to a network of professional service providers and investors.